Journal of Innovative Agriculture, Volume 11, Issue 3 : 1-11. Doi : 10.37446/jinagri/ra/11.3.2024.1-11

 Innun, A. (2013).
 Antimicrobial activity of Gac fruit (Momordica cochinchinensis S.).
 Proceedings of the I-SEEC 2012: Science and Engineering, 1, 6.

-Muchjajib, S., & Muchjajib, U. (2013).
-The development of a production system and postharvest handling for Gac fruit (Momordica cochinchinensis): Knowledge transfer to a community enterprise in Thailand.
-Proceedings of the VI International Conference on Managing Quality in Chains, Cranfield, United Kingdom, 63-66.
+Muchjajib, S., & Muchjajib, U. (2013, September).
+The development of a production system and postharvest handling for Gac Fruit (Momordica cochinchinensis): Knowledge transfer to a community enterprise in Thailand.
+In VI International Conference on Managing Quality in Chains 1091 (pp. 63-66).

 Pinthong, S., Judprasong, K., Tangsuphoom, N., Jittinandana, S., & Nakngamanong, Y. (2019).
 Effect of different drying processes on physical properties and carotenoid content of Gac fruit (Momordica cochinchinensis Spreng.).
 Journal of Food Science and Agricultural Technology (JFAT), 5, 61-70.